wondrousWebWorks/realm-of-rantarctica/README.md

 * A counter to show how the player is faring vs the AI
 * A summary with various match stats once the game is finished
 * The option to replay without having to reload the page

+#### Expectations
+* Landing page to be engaging and visually striking
+* Background information about the game and the world in which it takes place
+* Clear instructions on how to play the game
+* A screen where selectable backgrounds are displayed
+* The option to scroll through or navigate through backgrounds on smaller screens
+* A nice range of fantasy characters with no clear emphasis on a particular type
+* The option to set a difficulty level by adjusting the amount of time the user has to choose a statistic for any given round of the game
+* Characters that have basic animations to be displayed at appropriate times, such as idle, attack and death
+* Easy to read stats for all characters, allowing the user to make a quick decision when making their selection
+* A display area dedicated to keeping the user informed of their progress throughout the game
+* The User Interface (UI) should be clean and easy to understand and use
+* Users expect statistics to be displayed at the end of the match
+* Users would like the option to play again at the end of a match, without having to go back to the landing page